Pioneering surgery done without stopping the heart

 Next, your surgeon will place prongs on your heart to stabilize the area being worked on during the procedure.
 This allows the rest of your heart to beat normally.
 The surgeon will attach one end of the graft just below the diseased part of the artery and the other end to a tiny opening made in the aorta.
 This diverts blood flow around the blocked artery.

-Recovery after off-pump bypass surgery is shorter than traditional bypass surgery, but you’ll still need to stay in the hospital for several days afterward.
+Recovery after this surgery is shorter than traditional bypass surgery, but you’ll still need to stay in the hospital for several days afterward.
 Your doctor may recommend that you take part in cardiac rehabilitation to help you recover safely and effectively and reduce your risk for future heart problems.

 Coronary artery disease is the most common type of heart disease in the United States.